AlphaBravoCompany/ab-training-labs/rancher-fundamentals/section-4-labs/README.md

 1. Open the Rancher UI and login using the credentials provided at the beginning of class at https://LABSERVERNAME:12443
 2. In the upper left next to the Rancher logo, click the down arrow, then click Global, then click "Add Cluster"
-3. Select "Other Cluster"
+3. Select `Other Cluster`
-4. Enter a the cluster name "rke-cluster" and click "Create"
+4. Enter a the cluster name `rke-cluster` and click `Create`
 5. Copy the bottom command to the clipboard by clicking on the blue button on the right.
 6. Paste this into your code-server terminal on your lab server
 7. Click "Done" in Rancher and soon your should see the cluster added to the UI
-8. Clicking on the name "rke-cluster" will let you navigate this specific cluster
+8. Clicking on the name `rke-cluster` will let you navigate this specific cluster

 Now you should have 3 clusters showing.